 Who are we?

 Sadly, their mother died in 2014 and that is when Barbara put her efforts into getting these beautiful designs out to others who can benefit from them.
 Catherine is helping too – she is currently in charge of production.
 They both hope their mother would be proud of what they have done so far – so many of the skills they have used in creating the Limon Attire label, for example seamstress skills, were passed on by their mother.
-The company has been named using their Mother’s maiden name.
+The company has been named using their Mother’s maiden name - hopefully a fitting tribute to an exceptional woman.

 How else can we help?